-Meeting management includes planning / scheduling / agenda-setting, hospitality and materials preparation, including translation Pre-and post-meeting documentation; and reporting activities includes agenda and meeting notes for EPABHAG meetings as described.

-- v.
-Promote increased EPA resident participation in County-wide behavioral health functions and decision-making processes.
-Conduct at least one (1) letter campaign and one (1) email campaign with actual and prospective EPABHAG members and partner organizations.
-Conduct recruitment activities needed to increase EPABHAG members by at least five (5) new EPA residents and stakeholders annually. - vi.
-Whenever financial resources are made available through contract funds, manage remuneration mechanism for Group participants.
-Create one (1) consumer and other stakeholder remuneration mechanism with specified purposes in consultation with San Mateo County BHRS; do consumer and other stakeholder remuneration request intake and processing as needed; distribute consumer and other stakeholder remuneration payments as appropriate.
+"Mental Health Awareness Month" and one other area as defined by the joint group.

+- iv.
+Convene and coordinate EPABHAG meetings as follows: - 1) Seven (7) EPABHAG regular monthly meetings - 2) Nine (9) joint EPABHAG/BHRS regular monthly meetings - 3) Two (2) special EPABHAG-led project and/or event planning sessions - 4) One (1) EPABHAG representation in Countywide BHRS and/or Mental Health Substance Abuse Recovery Commission functions. - v.
+Conduct meeting management and documentation tasks.
+Meeting management includes planning / scheduling / agenda-setting, hospitality and materials preparation, including translation Pre-and postmeeting documentation; and reporting activities includes agenda and meeting notes for EPABHAG meetings as described. - vi.
+Promote increased EPA resident participation in County-wide behavioral health functions and decision-making processes, including the quarterly service area meetings, which target broader diverse community partners. - Conduct at least one (1) letter campaign and one (1) email campaign with actual and prospective EPABHAG members and partner organizations. - c.
+Beginning October 1, 2019, convene and coordinate quarterly service area meetings, which target a broader community network with the intention to strengthen collaboration, coordination and integration of services that support a holistic approach to health and well-being of individuals. - Conduct meeting management and documentation tasks including planning, scheduling, agenda-setting, hospitality and materials preparation, including translation of pre-and post-meeting documentation as needed; and reporting activities which include agenda and meeting notes. - ii.
+Convene at least one (1) subcommittee to meet at least monthly and continue implementation of priorities identified by the members of the former East Palo Alto Community Service Area group. - iii.
+Establish a work plan, in collaboration with BHRS, that specifies tasks to be completed during the contract

-Promote and facilitate EPA resident input into development of Mental Health Services Act (MHSA) funded services and other Behavioral Health program initiatives not addressed through the AOD Prevention Partnership efforts.
+- year to address the identified priority area (i.e. the Homeless Drop-In Center). - iv.
+Coordinate with the Office of Consumer and Family Affairs to support and stipend clients and family members participation in the meetings. - d.
+Promote and facilitate EPA resident input into development of Mental Health Services Act (MHSA) funded services and other Behavioral Health program initiatives not addressed through the Alcohol and Other Drug Prevention Partnership efforts.
 Conduct phone, email and in-person contacts with at least ten (10) new actual and prospective EPABHAG members and other stakeholders to secure commitments to participate in a number of activities.
-Activities will include, but not be limited to:

-Coordinate EPA resident feedback for smaller, culturespecific RFPs, as requested.
-Gather input from at least five (5) actual and prospective EPABHAG members and other stakeholders to inform BHRS of smaller, culture-specific MHSA RFPs as requested.
+Activities will include, but not be limited to: - Coordinate EPA resident feedback for smaller, culturespecific RFPs, as requested. - ii.
+Gather input from at least five (5) actual and prospective EPABHAG members and other stakeholders to inform BHRS of smaller, culture-specific MHSA Request for Proposals as requested. - e.

-Promote and facilitate increased community and agency participation involvement in the EPABHAG by inviting stakeholders to be partners and join monthly meetings.

 Sustain and strengthen education materials for and conduct outreach to residents regarding behavioral health education and awareness.
 Create education materials for at least two (2) special EPABHAG-led projects and/or event planning sessions.
-Activities may include, but not be limited to the following:
+Activities may include, but not be limited to the following: - i.

-i.
 Marketing.
-Create at least five thousand (5,000) flyers and ten (10) large signs for at least two (2) special EPABHAG-led projects and/or events.
+Create at least five thousand (5,000) flyers and ten (10) large signs for at least two (2) special EPABHAG-led projects and/or events. - ii.

-- ii.
 Publicity.
 Conduct mass mailing and email campaigns for at least two (2) special EPABHAG-led projects and/or events. - iii.
 Facilitation.
 Contract with consultants to facilitate discussion and/or training for at least two (2) special EPABHAG-led projects and/or events. - iv.
 Translation.
-Arrange multilingual translation of written materials and simultaneous translation of verbal presentations for at least two (2) special EPABHAGled projects and/or events. - v.
+Arrange multilingual translation of written materials and simultaneous translation of verbal presentations for at least two (2) special EPABHAG-led projects and/or events. - v.
 Hospitality and facilities expenses.
-Arrange catering, facilities and equipment usage for at least two (2) special EPABHAG-led projects and/or events.

-2. Behavioral Health Outreach Collaborative
+Arrange catering, facilities and equipment usage for at least two (2) special EPABHAG-led projects and/or events. - Behavioral Health Outreach Collaborative